JJ/granada-off/text/snow.md

 Cuesta del Desmayo, "Fainting Slope"; Collado del Muerto, "Dead Man's Hillock"; Collado de la Víbora, "Viper Hillock".
-Along the way, you also find things like "Cerro Caparranas", which literally means "Frog Castration Hill", and "Cerro de las Grajas", "She-rooks hill".
+Along the way, you also find things like "Cerro Caparranas", which literally means "Frog Castration Hill", and "Cerro de las Grajas", "Hen-rooks hill".
 Well, you probably need to have a bit of fun around so much mayhem and destruction.